Your guide to things to do in Salford

 During Central Manchester’s development boom, Salford’s low rents and vacant mills were an attractive refuge for artists, and now the Chapel Street area of the city is home to the likes of Hot Bed Press, Cow Lane Studios and Manchester Artists Studio Association (MASA).
 The grandfather of the studio scene is Islington Mill, a once-abandoned cotton mill which houses artists’ studios, a gallery, cafe, a live music venue and even a small B&B.

 The Council-run Salford Museum and Art Gallery is a friendly city museum with special appeal to families, and the nearby Working Class Movement Library provides a fascinating look at the past.
 The personal collection of labour historians Ruth and Edmund Frow, it’s a veritable treasure trove of material dating back to the 1760s – from pamphlets containing the testimony of child millworkers to the rabble-rousing folk songs of Salfordian Ewan MacColl.
-And Ordsall Hall, the city’s beautifully restored (and supposedly haunted) Tudor mansion, has a busy programme of events and activities all year round.
+And Ordsall Hall, the city’s beautifully restored (and supposedly haunted) Tudor mansion, has a busy programme of events and activities all year round, including events as part of BFI Grimmfest.

 Music is another area where Salford shines.
 Local heroes The Smiths and New Order have given way to the likes of The Ting Tings and Elbow, who record and produce their albums here at Blueprint Studios.
 Every May Bank Holiday, Sounds from the Other City brings an incendiary mix of live bands, literary readings and art hi-jinks to an eclectic selection of venues up and down Chapel Street.
 Often included in the line-up are two churches, Sacred Trinity and St. Phillips, which somewhat surprisingly host popular live gigs year-round (well, music is something like a religion here, after all).